tiagofreres/blog/_posts/analytics.md

 ## #1 Create a new rule

+>>Rules are stored at `analytics-rules.js` with the following structure:
-Rules are stored at `analytics-rules.js` with the following structure:
+>Rules are stored at `analytics-rules.js` with the following structure:

 ```javascript
 var rule = {